Accused leaker shared harsh opinions on Trump before arrest

 Asked if Winner had confessed, Nichols said, “If there is a confession, the government has not shown it to me.”

 Bynum reported from Savannah, Georgia.
-AP reporter Jeff Horwitz contributed to this story from Washington.
+AP reporters Jeff Horwitz in Washington and Jeff Martin in Atlanta contributed to this story.